The boosted HP filter is more general than you might think: Empirical Applications

-Section \ref{sec:Appetizer} demonstrated preliminary findings for trend and cycle detection with real GDP series from the FRED-QD database and monthly industrial production series from the FRED-MD database.
 This section gives a `big data' application, making full use of the time series in these two databases to draw an overall picture of trend and growth cycles in the US economy.
+There are 246 quarterly series in the FRED-QD database and 127 series in the FREQ-MD database.
+This broad range of time series includes a mixture of trend behaviors.

 The quarterly data findings are presented first.
 FRED-QD is a comprehensive collection of macroeconomic time series, covering 14 categories of economic activity concerning, for example, the national income and product accounts, the labor market covering unemployment, earnings and productivity, and financial markets covering interest rates, money and credit.
-Most of the 246 individual time series are complete, with 253 quarters spanning 1959:Q1 to 2022:Q1.
+Most of the 246 individual time series are complete, with 258 quarters spanning 1959:Q1 to 2023:Q2.
 A few sequences have missing values and the shortest one has 121 quarters.
 Many of the time series show strong trend behavior, such as the real GDP, the consumer price index, and stock market indices such as the S\&P 500.
 Other series have random wandering behavior with a more limited range, such as the unemployment rate and interest rates, although the historical patterns vary considerably over the sample period.
-Our approach to the analysis of the time series in these databases is agnostic, using the HP, bHP and AR methodologies to filter each individual time series without any pre-processing.\footnote{2HP calculations were recorded in all cases and found to produce outcomes close to those of HP and are therefore not included in the reported results.} Regardless of the sample size, we maintain the use of the standard setting $\lambda=1600$, just as in the simulations.
+Our approach to the analysis of the time series in these databases is agnostic, using the HP, bHP and HRF methodologies to filter each individual time series without any pre-processing.
+Regardless of the sample size, we maintain the use of the standard setting $\lambda=1600$, just as in the simulations.

 These time series have their own distinctive scales of measurement.
 GDP, for instance, is in trillions of US dollars whereas interest rates are reported in small percentage terms.
 To make the time series comparable for group assessment we take the filtered residuals and standardize each estimated residual sequence to have unit sample variance.
 These standardized residuals provide rough individual measures of the nature and form of business cycles over the historical period.